kubernetes/community/contributors/guide/issue-triage.md

 ## Set ownership

-If you are not sure of who should own issue, defer to the SIG label only.
-If you feel the issue should warrant a notification,you can ping a team with an @ mention, in this format, `@kubernetes/sig-<group-name>-<group-suffix>`.
+If you are not sure of who should own an issue, defer to the SIG label only.
+If you feel the issue should warrant a notification, you can ping a team with an @ mention, in this format, `@kubernetes/sig-<group-name>-<group-suffix>`.
 Here the `<group-suffix>` can be one of `bugs, feature-requests, pr-reviews, test-failures, proposals`.
 For example, `@kubernetes/sig-cluster-lifecycle-bugs, can you have a look at this?`

 If you think you can fix the issue and you are an issue reporter or a component organization member, assign it to yourself with just `/assign`.
-If you can not self-assign, leave a comment that you are willing to work on it and work on creating a PR.
+If you cannot self-assign, leave a comment that you are willing to work on it and work on creating a PR.